 Ledra Street is the busiest shopping street in the city.
 During the struggle between the Cypriot factions in 1955–1959, Ledra Street acquired the nickname, “Murder Mile,” in reference to the killings that took place along its course.
 I ate lunch at a sidewalk café on Ledra and watched UN soldiers in powder-blue berets shop at a mobile-phone store across the street.

-Visited Liberty Monument along with, coincidentally, a busload of British tourists.
+I visited Liberty Monument along with, coincidentally, a busload of British tourists.
 It portrays Cyprus’s liberation from Britain, with the figures of Greek-Cypriot patriots being released from prison in 1959.
-Liberty watches from above.
+Lady Liberty watches from above.
 The monument does not include any figures of Turkish-Cypriots.

-Toured the Byzantine Museum and Art Galleries, which displays a huge collection of religious icons dating from the 5th to the 19th centuries.
+Toured the Byzantine Museum and Art Galleries, which display a huge collection of religious icons dating from the 400s to the 1800s.
 The museum does not hold back regarding its position on the impact of the Turkish invasion on religious art.

 The museum maintains that Turkish troops supported and participated in the looting.
 An exhibit outlines the case against a Turkish dealer in illegal antiquities who sold internationally.
-Interpol and the German police recovered over two-hundred Cypriot icons from his possession, looted from over fifty churches.
-Most notable are the Kanakaria mosaics, 6th-century AD frescos, that were trafficked to the US and offered for sale to a museum for $20-million.
+Interpol and the German police recovered over two hundred Cypriot icons from his possession, looted from over fifty churches.
+Most notable are the Kanakaria mosaics, frescos from the 500s, that were trafficked to the US and offered for sale to a museum for twenty million dollars.
 Some of the recovered mosaics are on display at the museum.